Single:

 Go!!

-Bonus tracks below – Minnie the Moocher by Cab Calloway – 1930 original and clip from The Blues Brothers
+Bonus tracks below – Minnie the Moocher by Cab Calloway – 1930 original and video from The Blues Brothers

 Wikipedia: